 This will be the fourth edition of a LABIC; the first was held in 2014 in Veracruz, Mexico (#LABICMX), the second in Rio de Janeiro, Brazil in 2015 (#LABICBR) and the third in Cartagena, Colombia in 2016 (#LABICCO).
-The fifth and sixth editions will be held in 2018 in Cartagena and Medellin, Colombia, within the framework of the #LABICxlaPaz programme.
 Each edition of the LABIC is updated in keeping with the best proposals by the participants themselves and the lessons learnt by the organisers.